Stacey Augmon

 Stacey Orlando Augmon (born August 1, 1968) is an American basketball coach and former player.
 He serves as the player development coach of the Sacramento Kings.
 He played professionally in the National Basketball Association (NBA).
 He gained the nickname "Plastic Man" due to his athletic ability to contort his body.
-He was also an assistant coach at his alma mater UNLV under coach Dave Rice.
+Augmon played college basketball for the UNLV Runnin' Rebels.
+He was also an assistant coach at his alma mater, UNLV, under coach Dave Rice.
 He was previously the head coach of Jeonju KCC Egis of the Korean Basketball League.

 College

 Augmon played college basketball for four years at UNLV under Coach Jerry Tarkanian.
 During his junior year, the Runnin' Rebels won the 1990 NCAA Championship defeating the Duke Blue Devils.
 Augmon was the first three-time winner of the NABC Defensive Player of the Year, winning the award in 1989, 1990, and 1991.
 He is a class of 2002 member of the UNLV Athletic Hall of Fame along with teammates Greg Anthony and Larry Johnson.
 In March 2011, HBO premiered a documentary entitled Runnin' Rebels of UNLV.